arivera12/JsonLanguageLocalizerNet/README.md

 public JsonLanguageLocalizerSupportedCulturesService(IConfigurationRoot configurationRoot);
 ```

+## Example

+`services.AddJsonLanguageLocalizerSupportedCultures(await httpClient.GetStreamAsync("cultures/supported.json"));`
+`services.AddLanguageLocalizer(await httpClient.GetStreamAsync("cultures/en.json"));`

+## Notes

+Take note that JsonLanguageLocalizerNet doesn't manage the translations by itself on this current version but I will provide one option for this soon with a example.

+## Frequently Asked Questions

+### What are the benefits for JsonLanguageLocalizerNet over Microsoft Resource Manager?

+The benefits are:

+- [x] No need of compiling
+- [x] Lightweight structure over the wire compared to .resx (.xml)
+- [x] Supports compression algorithms
+- [x] Human Readable
+- [x] Shareable
+- [x] Extendable
+- [x] Portable to other platforms
+- [x] Remotely accessible or Embeddable (embedding is not recommended)

-## Why I would use JsonLanguageLocalizerNet over Microsoft Resource Manager?
+### Why I would use JsonLanguageLocalizerNet over Microsoft Resource Manager?

 You may use JsonLanguageLocalizerNet over Resource Manager if: